-6.8 Buffer boundary violation [HCB]
+6.8 Buffer boundary violation (buffer overflow) [HCB]

 A buffer boundary violation condition occurs when an array is indexed outside its bounds, or pointer arithmetic results in an access to storage that occurs outside the bounds of the object accessed.
-This leads to unspecified behaviour.
+This leads to undefined behaviour.